PriyankaTheCoder/UI5_Controls/JSONControl/README.md

+#JSONControl

-JSONControl is a custom control which aims to display JSON text in a human-readable and flexible way.
+A custom control which aims to display JSON text in a human-readable and flexible way.

+##Features
 1. This control validates a json string.
 If you pass an invalid json string, the UI will show you the same.
 2. It supports expansion and collapse of individual JSON key-value pair nodes and also allows for easy viewing of text.
 3. You can add or delete particular node - which involves array, object or single entry.